civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added:    New database flags for modders:
 - DifficultyDB:
    AINoCityLimit        Difficulty does not punish AI for city limit violation.
-   AINoSinking          Difficulty makes AI ships unsinkably.
+   AINoSinking          Difficulty makes AI ships unsinkable.
 - ResourceDB:
    IsBonusGood          Good that not present in city radius can be enabled by
                         tileimp or building.